mikf/gallery-dl/docs/options.md

                                 during data extraction
     --sleep-extractor SECONDS   Number of seconds to wait before starting data extraction for an input URL
-    --filesize-min SIZE         Do not download files smaller than SIZE (e.g.
-                                500k or 2.5M)
-    --filesize-max SIZE         Do not download files larger than SIZE (e.g.
-                                500k or 2.5M)
-    --chunk-size SIZE           Size of in-memory data chunks (default: 32k) --no-part                   Do not use .part files
+    --no-part                   Do not use .part files
     --no-skip                   Do not skip downloads; overwrite existing files --no-mtime                  Do not set file modification times according to Last-Modified HTTP response headers
     --no-download               Do not download any files
-    --no-postprocessors         Do not run any post processors --no-check-certificate      Disable HTTPS certificate validation

 ## Configuration Options:
     -o, --option KEY=VALUE      Additional options.
 Example: -o browser=firefox